 2. Ring the Shandon Bells

 You won’t hear us telling you to visit churches very often, but the Shandon Bells are different.
 At the Church of St. Anne’s, visitors can climb the 132 steps of the tower and ring the famous bells for themselves, famed due to the song “The Bells of Shandon” by Francis Sylvester Mahony.
 The 8-bell chime will be the a fitting soundtrack to your Cork adventure.

 3. Stroll around The English Market

 This is one of the most famous tourist destinations in the city.
 And it is easy to see why.
-The English Market is a foodies paradise, with a huge array of butchers, fishmongers, cheesemonger, fruit & vegetable stalls and loads loads more.
+The English Market is a food lover’s paradise, with a huge array of butchers, fishmongers, cheesemongers, bakers, spice merchants, fruit & vegetable stalls, wine shops, health food stands and loads, loads more.

 We highly recommend Tom Durcan’s Spiced Beef; a delicious beef cut, cured in clove, allspice, pimento and mace then cooked and sliced that is a real Cork speciality, as well as Frank Hederman’s smoked salmon which is one of the best smoked salmon products you’ll find on the Emerald Isle.